apache/brpc/docs/en/redis_client.md

 bool AddCommandByComponents(const butil::StringPiece* components, size_t n);
 ```

-The format parameter is compatible with hiredis: `%b` represents for binary data (pointer + length), and others are similar to those of `printf`.
-Some improvements have been made such as characters enclosed by single or double quotes will be recognized as a complete field regardless of the blanks inside the quote.
-For example, `AddCommand("Set 'a key with space' 'a value with space as well'")` sets value `a value with space as well` to key `a key with space`, while in hiredis it must be written as `redisvCommand(..., "SET% s% s", "a key with space", "a value with space as well");`
+Formatting is compatible with hiredis, namely `%b` corresponds to binary data (pointer + length), others are similar to those in `printf`.
+Some improvements have been made such as characters enclosed by single or double quotes are recognized as one field regardless of the spaces inside.
+For example, `AddCommand("Set 'a key with space' 'a value with space as well'")` sets value `a value with space as well` to key `a key with space`, while in hiredis the command must be written as `redisvCommand(..., "SET% s% s", "a key with space", "a value with space as well");`

 `AddCommandByComponents` is similar to `redisCommandArgv` in hiredis.
-Users specify each part of the command through an array.
-It's not the fastest way, but the most efficient, and it's immune to the escape problem, which usually occurs in `AddCommand` and `AddCommandV` .
-If you encounters an error of "quotation marks do not match" or "invalid format" when using `AddCommand` and `AddCommandV`, you should this method.
+Users specify each part of the command in an array, which is immune to escaping issues often occurring in `AddCommand` and `AddCommandV`.
+If you encounter errors such as "Unmatched quote" or "invalid format" when using `AddCommand` and `AddCommandV`, try this method.

-If `AddCommand` fails, **subsequent `AddCommand` and `CallMethod` will also fail**.
-In general, there is no need to check whether `AddCommand*` failed or not, since it will be reflected through the RPC failure.
+If `AddCommand*` fails, subsequent `AddCommand*` and `CallMethod` also fail.
+In general, there is no need to check return value of `AddCommand*`, since the RPC fails directly anyway.

-Use `command_size()` to fetch the number of commands that have been added successfully.
+Use `command_size()` to get number of commands added successfully.

-Call `Clear()` to reuse the `RedisRequest` object.
+Call `Clear()` before re-using the `RedisRequest` object.

 # RedisResponse

-[RedisResponse](https://github.com/brpc/brpc/blob/master/src/brpc/redis.h) can contain one or multiple [RedisReply](https://github.com/brpc/brpc/blob/master/src/brpc/redis_reply.h) objects.
-Use `reply_size()` for the total number of the replies and `reply(i)` for reference to the i-th reply (based from 0).
-Note that in hiredis, you have to call `redisGetReply` for N times to fetch response to N commands, while it's unnecessary in brpc as `RedisResponse` has already included the N replies.
-As long as RPC is successful, `response.reply_size()` should be equal to `request.command_size()`, unless redis-server has a bug (It's a basic premise of the redis-server that response and request have one by one correspondence)
+A [RedisResponse](https://github.com/brpc/brpc/blob/master/src/brpc/redis.h) may contain one or multiple [RedisReply](https://github.com/brpc/brpc/blob/master/src/brpc/redis_reply.h)s.
+Use `reply_size()` for total number of replies and `reply(i)` for reference to the i-th reply (counting from 0).
+Note that in hiredis, if the request contains N commands, you have to call `redisGetReply` N times to get replies, while it's unnecessary in brpc as the `RedisResponse` already includes the N replies which are accessible by reply(i).
+As long as RPC is successful, `response.reply_size()` should be equal to `request.command_size()`, unless the redis-server is buggy.
+The precondition that redis works correctly is that replies correspond to commands one by one in the same sequence (positional correspondence).

-Each `RedisReply` object could be:
+Each `RedisReply` may be:

 - REDIS_REPLY_NIL: NULL in redis, which means value does not exist.
-Can be determined by `is_nil()`.
+Testable by `is_nil()`.
-- REDIS_REPLY_STATUS: Referred to `Simple String` in the redis document.
-It's usually used as the return value, such as the `OK` string returned by `SET`.
-Can be determined by `is_string()` (It's the same function for REDIS_REPLY_STRING, so users can't distinguish status from string for now).
+- REDIS_REPLY_STATUS: Referred to `Simple String` in the redis document, usually used as the status of operations, such as the `OK` returned by `SET`.
+Testable by `is_string()` (same function for REDIS_REPLY_STRING).
 Use `c_str()` or `data()` to get the value.
 - REDIS_REPLY_STRING: Referred to `Bulk String` in the redis document.
-Most return values are of this type, including those can be `incr`ed.
-You can use `is_string()` to validate and `c_str()` or `data()` for the value.
+Most return values are of this type, including those returned by `incr`.
+Testable by `is_string()`.
+Use `c_str()` or `data()` for the value.
-- REDIS_REPLY_ERROR: The error message when operation failed.
-Can be determined by `is_error()` and fetched by `error_message()`.
+- REDIS_REPLY_ERROR: The error message for a failed operation.
+Testable by `is_error()`.
+Use `error_message()` to get the message.
 - REDIS_REPLY_INTEGER: A 64-bit signed integer.
-Can be determined by `is_integer()` and fetched by `integer()`.
+Testable by `is_integer()`.
+Use `integer()` to get the value.
 - REDIS_REPLY_ARRAY: Array of replies.
-Can be determined by `is_array()`.
-Use `size()` for the total size of the array and `[i]` for the reference to the corresponding sub-reply.
+Testable by `is_array()`.
+Use `size()` for size of the array and `[i]` for the reference to the corresponding sub-reply.

-For example, a response contains three replies: an integer, a string and an array (size = 2).
-Then we can use `response.reply(0).integer()`, `response.reply(1).c_str()`, and `repsonse.reply(2)[0], repsonse.reply(2)[1]` to fetch their values respectively.
-If the type is not correct, the call stack will be printed and an undefined is returned.
+If a response contains three replies: an integer, a string and an array with 2 items, we can use `response.reply(0).integer()`, `response.reply(1).c_str()`, and `repsonse.reply(2)[0]`, `repsonse.reply(2)[1]` to fetch values respectively.
+If the type is not correct, backtrace of the callsite is printed and an undefined value is returned.

-The ownership of all the reply objects belongs to `RedisResponse`.
-All relies will be destroyed when response has been freed.
-Also note that copy is forbidden for `RedisReply`.
+Ownership of all replies belongs to `RedisResponse`.
+All relies are destroyed when response is destroyed.

-Call `Clear()` to reuse the `RedisRespones` object.
+Call `Clear()` before re-using the `RedisRespones` object.

-# Request to redis cluster
+# Request a redis cluster

-For now please use [twemproxy](https://github.com/twitter/twemproxy) as a common way to wrap redis cluster so that it can be used just like a single node proxy, in which case you can just replace your hiredis with brpc.
-Accessing the cluster directly from client (using consistent hash) may reduce the delay, but at the cost of other management services.
-Make sure to double check that in redis document.
+Create a `Channel` using the consistent hashing as the load balancing algorithm(c_md5 or c_murmurhash) to access a redis cluster mounted under a naming service.
+Note that each `RedisRequest` should contain only one command or all commands have the same key.
+Under current implementation, multiple commands inside a single request are always sent to a same server.
+If the keys are located on different servers, the result must be wrong.
+In which case, you have to divide the request into multilple ones with one command each.

-If you maintain a redis cluster like the memcache all by yourself, it should be accessible using consistent hash.
-In general, you have to make sure each `RedisRequest` contains only one command or keys from multiple commands fall on the same server, since under the current implementation, if a request contains multiple commands, it will always be sent to the same server.
-For example, if a request contains a number of Get while the corresponding keys distribute in different servers, the result must be wrong, in which case you have to separate the request according to key distribution.
+Another choice is to use the common [twemproxy](https://github.com/twitter/twemproxy) solution, which makes clients access the cluster just like accessing a single server, although the solution needs to deploy proxies and adds more latency.

 # Debug

- Turn on [-redis_verbose](http://brpc.baidu.com:8765/flags/redis_verbose) to print all redis request and response to stderr.
-Note that this should only be used for debug instead of online production.
+Turn on [-redis_verbose](http://brpc.baidu.com:8765/flags/redis_verbose) to print contents of all redis requests and responses to stderr.
+Note that this should only be used for debugging rather than online services.

-Turn on [-redis_verbose_crlf2space](http://brpc.baidu.com:8765/flags/redis_verbose_crlf2space) to replace the `CRLF` (\r\n) with spaces for better readability.
+Turn on [-redis_verbose_crlf2space](http://brpc.baidu.com:8765/flags/redis_verbose_crlf2space) to replace the `CRLF` (\r\n) with spaces in debugging logs for better readability.

 | Name                     | Value | Description                              | Defined At                         |
 | ------------------------ | ----- | ---------------------------------------- | ---------------------------------- |